 7) You Need Water

 In a post disaster environment one of the most critical necessities is clean drinking water.
 What are some of the options you can be searching for to achieve this?
 Here are a few things to think about: Is there rainwater collection available?
 Tarps, rooftops, clean containers, gutters or pipe?
 These are all resources to consider.
 If it can be collected cleanly, rainwater is usually a low-effort method to obtain drinking water.
 If there’s no rain, is there a lot of sun?
 Another option is UV purification.
 Pre-filter any particulates (using cloth from a T-Shirt or bandana, etc.) and place it into clean, clear plastic bottles that are 1 liter or smaller and leave them in direct sunlight for about 8 hours, preferably with a black surface behind them to add heat disenfection.
-Sand, gravel and charcoal can also be used to filter, but it takes enough sand to give you about 30 inches of sand filtering medium, filtered at about 3-5 gallons per hour to be effective.
+Sand, gravel and charcoal can also be used to filter (especially activated charcoal), but it takes enough sand to give you about 30 inches of sand filtering medium, filtered at about 3-5 gallons per hour to be effective.
 Water can be distilled using heat or sunlight, but this is not a practical way to obtain the large amounts you will need.
 Chemical disinfection using chlorine, bromine or iodine are all relatively effective for bacteria but not very effective for protozoans like giardia or cryptosporidium.
 Finally, there is always the standby of heat.
 Pre-filter the water if it’s murky and then place over heat and bring it to a boil to purify it.